bosbec/mobileresponseDocs/services/accountNotifierDoc.md

 <p><b>Gotchas</b></p>

 <ul>
-<li>The account owner needs to have an email address set in order to receive error notifications.
+<li>The account owner needs to have an email address set under Account Settings -> Administrator Settings, in order to receive notifications.
-<li>Any account errors are listed in admin, under Administrator Tools -> Account Log, regardless of if you have this service or not (you need to have sufficient permissions to see them, though).
-This service only handles notifying you about them via email.
+<li>Any account errors and -warnings are listed in admin, under Administrator Tools -> Account Log, regardless of if you have this service or not (you need to have sufficient permissions to view that page, though).
+This service only handles <i>notifying</i> you about them via email.
 </ul>